-Data breaches are serious problem and they don't just affect big corporations.
+Data breaches are serious problems and they don't just affect big corporations.
 Increasingly, small businesses are being hit by this expensive cyber threat.

-While hacking-related data breaches and subsequent ransom demands to large corporations like HBO, Target, and Home Depot understandably garner widespread attention, the resulting assumption that only large companies face this growing digital threat couldn’t be further from the truth.
-In fact, a study in 2016 found that 43% of all cyber attacks targeted small businesses.
-Even more alarming is that a staggering 60% of small businesses hit with a cyber attack or data breach go out of business within 6 months.
+While hacking-related data breaches and subsequent ransom demands to large corporations like HBO, Target, and Home Depot understandably captivate public attention, they produce a false assumption: that only large companies face the growing threat of data breaches.
+In fact, according to a study conducted by Accenture, 43% of all cyber-attacks target small businesses.
+Even more alarming is that more than half of all small businesses suffered a cyber breach in 2019.
 Let’s take a look at specifically how this increasing threat affects small businesses.

 Example Data Breach Costs